NovaPlayBuild/cli/README.md

 Create a `hyperplay.yml` in your project folder.

 `zip` is true if you want to zip the folder or file prior to upload.
-- Note that for HyperPlay submissions, you will need `zip: true` unless you are uploading a zip file.
+- Note that for NovaPlay submissions, you will need `zip: true` unless you are uploading a zip file.

 Example YML config file:
 ```yml